-Generally speaking, the debtor can enter into negotiations with CRA directly to arrive at a mutually satisfactory arrangement.
-The debtor provides the CRA with all information and documentation necessary to support and verify the terms of the arrangement.
-Then CRA agent will perform internal and external searches regarding the debtor’s financial affairs.
-If the arrangement is accepted, it is then monitored for compliance.
+Anyone who owes money to the Canada Revenue Agency (CRA) can enter into negotiations with them directly to arrive at a mutually satisfactory arrangement without the assistance of a Licensed Insolvency Trustee..
+The debtor (the person who owes money) provides the CRA with all information and documentation necessary to support and confirm the requirements of the arrangement.
+Then, a CRA agent will perform internal and external searches regarding the debtor’s financial affairs.
+If the arrangement is accepted, it is then checked for compliance.

-The purpose of CRA’s due diligence is quite simple: to assess the viability of the proposal.
-Does the debtor give the true picture of his financial affairs?
-If so, does his cash flow support the proposal?
-Are the expenses included in the debtor’s’ budget reasonable?
-(If the debtor is self-employed, the most recent employment contract may be asked for reviewing the forecast of cash flow.)
+The purpose of the CRA’s due diligence is quite simple: To assess the viability of the proposal.
+Does the debtor provide a true picture of his financial affairs?
+If so, does his cash flow calculations support the terms of the proposal?
+Are the expenses listed by the debtor in his budget reasonable?

 Based on the information gleaned from its own case files and the creditor package, the CRA regional insolvency agent prepares a voting letter and submits it to the Trustee.
 Often the voting portion of the letter indicates an “against” vote, if only to trigger a discussion between all the parties as to what a fair settlement offer to the creditors might be.
 The Trustee will then hold a Meeting of Creditors 21 days after the standard 45-day voting period has been concluded.

 At the creditor meeting the CRA will express its concerns and may request additional information and/or a higher settlement offer to be made by the debtor to satisfy their demands.
 Voting on the proposal can take place at this meeting and the majority wins the day — if the CRA is the majority creditor it can push the debtor to increase his settlement offer.
 If all parties agree then the proposal goes to the court for final approval 15 days later.